eerimoq/moblin/README.rst

 ToDo
 ====

-- Do not require Return to be pressed to save changes.

 - Move SRT to non-main dispatch queue.
 Video interruptions now when zooming slowly, and probably same for other UI actions as well.